yagpdb-cc/yagpdb-cc/website/docs/fun/qotd/advanced/overview.md

 :::info

-Once you are finished with setup, you may now enable your [interval cc](#interval-trigger).
+Once you are finished with setup, you can enable your [interval cc](#interval-trigger).
 If you forget to do this, your questions will not automatically post.

 :::

 ## Usage

-Commands:
+### Administration

-`qotd setup` - Starts the interactive setup.
+- `qotd setup` - Starts the interactive setup.
 Run this at any time to reconfigure QOTD.
-`qotd suggest [new question]` - Adds a question to the suggestion queue (if Suggestions Open is enabled during setup) `qotd push` - Pushes a new question immediately
+- `qotd push` - Pushes a new question immediately
-`qotd delete [ID or -all]` - Deletes a question from the queue by ID or resets the queue to blank.
+- `qotd delete [ID or -all]` - Deletes a question from the queue by ID or resets the queue to blank.
 ID is the question's place in the queue.

-Suggesting:
+### Suggesting Questions

+Any of the below methods will work if "Suggestions Open" was enabled during interactive setup.

-`qotd setup` Command: Adds a new question to the queue.
-Can be run anywhere YAGPDB has view messages permission.
+- `qotd suggest [new question]` - Adds a question to the suggestion queue.
+Can be run anywhere YAGPDB has view and send messages permission.
-Buttons: Buttons are located under each question, and under the question queue message.
+- Buttons: Buttons are located under each question, and under the question queue message.
 Tap them to open a modal to type your question into.
-Queue Channel: Sending any message in the queue channel will add a question to the queue.
+- Queue Channel: Sending any message in the queue channel will add a question to the queue.

 :::danger